entando/entando-docs/vuepress/docs/tutorials/micro-frontends/angular.md

 export class AppModule { }
 ```

-Replace the entire file with this:
+Replace the entire file with:

 ``` js
 import { BrowserModule } from '@angular/platform-browser';